Is Driving Under the Influence of Marijuana the Future of DUI Defense?

 DUI and Measuring Intoxication Under The Law

-Excuse me while I light my spliff.Under the laws of every state, driving while intoxicated by drugs is already illegal.
+Under the laws of every state, driving while intoxicated by drugs is already illegal.
 Impairment is determined by the same standardized field sobriety tests used in DUI alcohol cases.
-And in court, police officer testimony as to the defendant’s appearance and driving prior to being stopped is used as evidence.
-Observational evidence that police typically note is include being unsteady on one’s feet, and glassy eyes.
+And in court, a police officer’s testimony as to the defendant’s appearance and driving prior to being stopped is used as evidence.
+Observational evidence that police typically note includes being unsteady on one’s feet, and glassy eyes.

 But there is no equivalent of the breath test machine for marijuana, a test that police can use at the station to establish an objective measurement that would suggest intoxication.
-A breath test machine measures breath alcohol that is comparable to blood alcohol levels, of which the nationwide standard established by the National Highway and Transportation Safety Administration (NHTSA) for alcohol intoxication is .08% Blood Alcohol Content (BAC).
+A breath test machine measures breath alcohol that is comparable to blood-alcohol levels, of which the nationwide standard established by the National Highway and Transportation Safety Administration (NHTSA) for alcohol intoxication is .08% Blood Alcohol Content (BAC).

 Though the alcohol breathalyzer tests purport to measure the actual alcohol in the bloodstream, a breath test is not the same.
-It measures breath alcohol (BrAC) alveoli of the lungs, and estimates a mathematical approximation to the actual level of alcohol in the bloodstream.
+It measures breath alcohol (BrAC) alveoli of the lungs and estimates a mathematical approximation to the actual level of alcohol in the bloodstream.
 The scientific basis for that formula has substantial flaws, as any experienced DUI defense attorney will tell you.

 And the science for measuring marijuana impairment is substantially worse.
 Measuring active THC in the bloodstream has not been tested by any credible scientific organization to correlate strongly with impairment.
-And there are serious constitutionally issues with the method of extracting this evidence in the first place, namely a highly invasive forced blood draw.
+And there are serious constitutional issues with the method of extracting this evidence in the first place, namely a highly invasive forced blood draw.

 The 5 Nanogram of THC Standard